Aston Villa F.C.: Colours and badge

-Kit sponsorship
+Kit manufacturers and sponsors

+Tables of kit suppliers and shirt sponsors appear below:

 Aston Villa's kit was produced by local manufacturers until 1974, when Umbro became the first kit supplier to have its logo on a Villa shirt.
-Since then, the kit has been manufactured by a number of different suppliers including Le Coq Sportif, Reebok, Nike and Kappa.
 Aston Villa's first shirt sponsor was Davenports Breweries in the 1982–83 season.
-Since then, shirts have borne the logos of a number of local and national companies including AST Computers and Rover.
 Aston Villa forwent commercial kit sponsorship for the 2008–09 and 2009–10 seasons; instead advertising the charity Acorns Children's Hospice, the first deal of its kind in Premier League history.
 The partnership continued until 2010 when a commercial sponsor replaced Acorns, with the hospice becoming the club's Official Charity Partner.
-In 2014–15, the Acorns name returned to Aston Villa's home and away shirts, but only for children's shirts re-affirming the club's support for the children's charity.
 A shirt sleeve sponsor was used for the first time in the 2019–20 season with BR88 being displayed.
-The kit manufacturer for the 2022–23 season is Castore with car sales website Cazoo as the shirt sponsor and gambling company Kaiyun Sports as the sleeve sponsor.
+In August 2025, Aston Villa announced a partnership with Red Bull, making the company the club's Official Energy Drink Partner.

 Stadium

 Aston Villa's current home venue is Villa Park; the team previously played at Aston Park (1874–1876) and Wellington Road (1876–1897).
 Villa Park is the largest football stadium in the English Midlands, and the eighth largest stadium in England.
 It has hosted 16 England internationals at senior level, the first in 1899, and the most recent in 2005.
 Thus, it was the first English ground to stage international football in three different centuries.
 Villa Park is the most used stadium in FA Cup semi-final history, having hosted 55 semi-finals.
 In 2022, the club announced plans to rebuild the North Stand and part of the Trinity Road stand, which will take the maximum capacity over 50,000.

 The current training ground is located at Bodymoor Heath near Kingsbury in north Warwickshire, the site for which was purchased by former chairman Doug Ellis in the early 1970s from a local farmer.
 Although Bodymoor Heath was state-of-the-art in the 1970s, by the late 1990s the facilities had started to look dated.
 In November 2005, Ellis and Aston Villa plc announced a state of the art £13 million redevelopment of Bodymoor in two phases.
-The new training ground was officially unveiled on 6 May 2007, by then manager Martin O'Neill, then team captain Gareth Barry and 1982 European Cup winning team captain Dennis Mortimer, with the Aston Villa squad moving in for the 2007–08 season.
+The new training ground was officially unveiled on 6 May 2007, by then manager Martin O'Neill, then-team captain Gareth Barry and 1982 European Cup winning team captain Dennis Mortimer, with the Aston Villa squad moving in for the 2007–08 season.

 It was announced on 6 August 2014, that Villa Park would appear in the FIFA video game from FIFA 15, with all other Premier League stadiums also fully licensed from this game onwards.